Walking & Hiking at Stanley Park

 Please do not enter if it is becoming dark and we always suggest traveling in pairs.

-The Duck Pond, is the centerpiece to our Colonial Village.
+The Duck Pond, is the centerpiece to our Colonial-era Village.
 The Duck Pond is a natural spring pond and is the home to ducks, fish, a swan and the occasional visiting heron.

 The Lily Pond, also known as the Frog Pond, is at the far end of the Duck Pond.
 Lily pads, frogs and tadpoles can often be found in the pond.
 The stone bridge which graces the Frog Pond was a donation to the Park by Stanley Home Products sales people from Oklahoma.

-The covered bridge is an authentic replica.
+The Goodrich Covered Bridge is an authentic replica.
 The bridge is registered by the Covered Bridge Society of North America.

 The Dinosaur Tracks located in the Rose Garden are authentic tracks that were originally found in the Carlton S. Nash quarry in South Hadley, MA.
 The tracks were donated to the Park by Carlton S. Nash.